 Are you following this?

-And its this dude that brought a lawsuit under the TCPA when he answered a call intended for his roommate–even though the call caused him no actual harm whatsoever.
+And its this dude that brought a lawsuit under the TCPA when he answered a call intended for his roommate–even though he did not allege the call caused him any actual harm whatsoever.

 No wonder the federal courts kicked him out… I mean, many many years later in oh-so-eventual fashion.

 So to recap– nearly a decade of litigation.
 Over one phone call.
 To a roommate.
-That did not cause any harm.
+That was not alleged to have caused any harm.

 You just can’t make this stuff up.